 How much does edX cost?

 Most edX courses are free to take.
 You must choose the audit option on the course details page to register for the edX course free of cost.
-All learning content such as videos, tasks, lectures, and readings are accessible in auditing but without a certificate.
+All learning content such as videos, tasks, lectures, and readings are accessible in auditing at your own pace but without a certificate.

-If you want to get a certificate for completing a course, you’ll have to pay a fee for the class.
+If you want to get am edX certificate for completing a course, you’ll have to pay a fee for the class.
 The prices typically range from $50 to $300 for each course.

 Students may seek assistance if they wish to study in the registered courses but cannot afford the full fee.
 The majority of courses and programs are able to qualify for 90% of the fee of the course.